-The Dining Guide lists twelve establishments serving food and ten serving adult beverages, so no one should ever go hungry or thirsty.
-Add the boutiques, casino, spa and salon, library, fitness center and medical center (if necessary) and there should never be a dull moment.
+The dining guide listed twelve places to eat and ten locations serving adult beverages, so no one should ever go hungry—or thirsty.
+Add in the boutiques, casino, spa and salon, library, fitness center, and medical center (if necessary), and there really isn't much chance of being bored.

 Money